AppleCraft-Net/MCRealTime/README.md

-The only one complication is, that you can not execute the /time set "time" command !
+The only one complication is, that you can not execute the /time set <time> command !